sami-chaaban/alphascreen/README.md

 ### Running the predictions

-The output is a bash script (*alphascreen.bsh*) that allows you to run Alphafold on all the generated fasta files on your machine/cluster.
+The output is a bash script (*runpredictions.bsh*) that allows you to run Alphafold on all the generated fasta files on your machine/cluster.
 The syntax is set up for the LMB cluster, and will therefore likely not correspond to what you use in your system.
-You can either edit *alphascreen.bsh* or *jobsetup.py* itself so that the Alphafold submission commands have the right syntax.
+You can either edit *runpredictions.bsh* or *jobsetup.py* itself so that the Alphafold submission commands have the right syntax.
 If you do change this, make sure the results are output into the *results* directory, which is important for the analysis command ```--show_top``` to work.
 The package has only been tested on Colabfold 1.3.0 and therefore its file naming system.
 Be careful before running the script since it will submit all jobs and rely on your queuing system to handle the submissions.

 ### Analyzing the results